 In Moovly Studio, you can make an object move to a new position using the Move & Transform animation (formerly known as "Move & Zoom").
 And you can do this repeatedly with a sequence of different positions.
 Move & Transform also allows you to change the object's opacity from point to point.

-- zoom in or out on an object
+- zoom in on an object

 - move an object from one place to another

 - change the opacity (transparency) of an object

 - use any combination of zooming, moving, rotating or opacity changes.

 While there are so many possible combinations you can define yourself, there are also a number of presets you can start from and modify.

 To use the Move & Transform animation on an object, first select the object.
 Next, click the "Add animation" button (bottom of the Timeline) and choose the Move & Transform effect from the animation options list.